pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 Adjectives of quantity use words like few and many.
 False
 Demonstrative adjectives use words like who, what.
-This and that are called interrogative adjectives.
+"This" and "that" are called interrogative adjectives.
 ```

 ```
 True
-Than is used in the comparative degree of adjectives.
+"Than" is used in the comparative degree of adjectives.
-The is used before the superlative degree of adjective.
+"The" is used before the superlative degree of adjective.
 False
 Positive degree of an adjective is used to compare qualities of two persons or things.
 Comparative degree of an adjective is used to compare more than two things or people.
 ```

-## Fill up
+## Add the correct adjective of quantity
 Use the correct adjective of quantity to complete the sentence.

 ```